Pitchforks and Torches

 I am not a journalist: I am a writer.
 As a non-journalist, I willingly acknowledge that my point of view informs my writing.
 Like every writer who is honest about their craft, I see a situation from a particular point of view, and I then attempt to construct a narrative that illustrates that point of view.

 “Pitchforks and Torches” is thus a story about the Beth Desmond case written from my point of view.
-The N&O has a different point of view, and readers are welcome to view the N&O’s articles (and other info) here.
+Readers should examine the story critically and form their own opinions.